 5. Limited Liability Partnership (LLP)

-Foreigners can invest in LLPs under sectors where 100% FDI is allowed automatically.
-LLPs offer flexible management and liability protection.
+Foreigners can invest in LLPs to the extent that 100 per cent FDI is permitted under the automatic route.
+LLPs have flexible management with respect to liability protection.

 Essential Requirements for Foreigners to Start a Business in India